25 Best things to do in Milan (2025) – Guide to Milano

 Admission and opening hours

-Full admission is €10 and reduced admission is €7.50 for children and young people aged 3-26 and seniors over 65.
-The museum is open daily except Monday at the following times: Tuesday to Friday 9:30-17:00 and at the weekend 9:30-18:30
+Opening hours: the museum is open daily except Monday at the following times: Tuesday to Friday 9:30-17:00 and at the weekend 9:30-18:30.

-Accommodation in Milan 😴
+Hotels in Milan

-Pinacoteca di Brera Art Gallery
+16. Art Gallery Pinacoteca di Brera

 Art Gallery Pinacoteca di Brera Milan / Museums in Milan